kyawsanoo2364/Make-Own-Discord-Bot/README.md

 - Automatic Reaction
 - Auto Detection chats
 - Auto Greeting new member and Goodbye for leave member in their direct message.
+- You can play YouTube music in voice channel